-- Forcing a person into a marriage is a crime in England and Wales.
+Forcing a person into a marriage is a crime in England and Wales.
 Forced marriages occur when either or both participants have been pressured into entering matrimony, without giving their free consent.
-It's not the same as an arranged marriage, which may have been set up by a relative or friend and has been willingly agreed to by the couple. - St Augustine of Canterbury Catholic Primary School recognise that some communities use religion and culture as a way to coerce a person into marriage.
+It's not the same as an arranged marriage, which may have been set up by a relative or friend and has been willingly agreed to by the couple.

+• St Michael's School recognise that some communities use religion and culture as a way to coerce a person into marriage.
 Sometimes violence, threats or any other form of coercion is used to cause a person to enter a marriage.
 Threats can be physical or emotional and psychological.